Stock up on low-cost fresh fruit and vegetables at a weekly affordable produce market in Carlton.

 ‘People come and find foods that reflect their cultural needs and foods for their celebrations.
 We ensure people have choice, and that they have access to nutritious and fresh produce each week,’ Rebecca said

 ‘We subsidise the cost of fruit and veggies to make sure it’s affordable for everyone, and at the same time we’re an agile, small not-for-profit.
 Any income goes back into the organisation to improve food security for every citizen in the City of Melbourne.’

 In the City of Melbourne, about one in three residents experienced food insecurity and only four per cent of adults consumed the minimum recommended daily serves of fruit and vegetables in 2021, according to our Community Indicators Survey.

 To find out more about our work in this space, visit How we support food security in Melbourne.

 The Community Grocer runs three markets in public housing estates and community centres across Melbourne, supporting up to 500 customers a week.
 Produce is sold at prices 30 percent lower than supermarkets.

-Part of the City of Melbourne grant will be put towards the Grocer Gift Card program, enabling local organisations to offer vouchers to market customers in need.
+Part of the City of Melbourne grant will be put towards the Grocer Gift Card program.
+For a limited time, local organisations such as CoHealth, Our Place and the Carlton Neighbourhood Learning Centre are offering vouchers to market customers in need.

-‘Across Victoria, one in 10 households identify as food insecure – and unfortunately this has been exacerbated with the pandemic and cost-of-living pressures,’ Rebecca said.
+‘Across Victoria, three in 10 households identify as food insecure – and unfortunately this has been exacerbated with the pandemic and cost-of-living pressures,’ Rebecca said.

 ‘There are too many households who are struggling to ensure they can feed themselves and their family well.